Home / DIY / 27 Homemade Smokers to Add Smoked Flavor to Meat or Fish

 13- Build DIY Smoker From 55 Gallon Drum

-Touted as being the best step by step guide to building your own backyard smoker, these plans are worth a look.
+Touted as being the best step by step guide to building your own backyard smoker on youtube, these plans are worth a look.
 Some cutting and welding is involved, but the end result is durable and functional.

 14- Make A Smoker Out Of 250 Gallon Propane Tank

-Build a custom bbq smoker from a 250 gallon propane tank with these instructions.
+Build a custom bbq smoker like this one by thesmokerking from a 250 gallon propane tank with these instructions.
 Perfect for smoking meats for a large gathering.

 You may like to see plans for Homemade Propane Forge.